MDP Playground: An Analysis and Debug Testbed for Reinforcement Learning: Dimensions of Hardness in MDPs

 Another characteristic of environments that can significantly impact performance of agents is \textit{stochasticity}.
-The environment, i.e., dynamics $P$ and $R$, may be stochastic or may seem stochastic to the agent due to partial observability or sensor noise.
-A robot equipped with a rangefinder, for example, has to deal with various sources of noise in its sensors \citep{probabilistic_robotics_burgard_book_2005}.
+The environment, i.e., dynamics $P$ and $R$, may be stochastic or may seem stochastic to the agent due to partial observability or sensor noise (see Figure \ref{fig:p_noise_diag}-\ref{fig:r_noise_diag}).
+A robot equipped with a rangefinder, for example, has to deal with various sources of noise in its sensors \shortcite{probabilistic_robotics_burgard_book_2005}.
+In \textit{MDP Playground}, for discrete environments, we define \textit{transition noise} $t\_n \in [0,1]$; with probability $t\_n$, an environment transitions uniformly at random to an $N$-state that is not the \textit{true} next $N$-state given by $P$.
+We define \textit{reward noise} as being normally distributed: ${r\_n} \sim \mathcal{N}(0, {\sigma^2}_{r\_n})$, and is added to the \textit{true} reward.
+For continuous environments, both ${t\_n}$ and ${r\_n}$ are normally distributed and are directly added to the $N$-states and rewards.\footnote{The noise functions can actually be passed as Python lambda functions and the described normally distributed noise is just the default setting.} \footnote{\chngdjair{An important detail to note is that in case the actions are noisy, the effects of these noisy actions are seen in the resulting $N$-state trajectory and this is why in \textit{MDP Playground}, we reward sequences of $N$-states and not sequences of $N$-states \textit{and} actions.}}